Last updated: November 29, 2021

 Valley of the Waters

-The Valley of the Waters is a beautiful part of the Blue Mountains with countless small waterfalls to enjoy, such as Empress Falls, Sylvia Falls and Lodore Falls.
+The Valley of the Waters is a beautiful part of the Blue Mountains with various small waterfalls to explore, such as Empress Falls, Sylvia Falls and Lodore Falls.

 Leaving the Valley of the Waters behind, the track continues along the side of the cliff towards Wentworth Falls and the Grand Stairway.